Tofazzal Islam: Personal life

-Islam married Hasna Hena Begum in 1995.
-She is currently serving as the Senior Specialist (Soil and Environment) of the Waste Concern, Bangladesh.
-They have one son - Tahsin Islam Sakif who was born on July 2, 1997.
-Hasna Hena did her Ph.D. in plant physiology at Hokkaido University in 2003.
+Tofazzal married Hasna Hena Begum in 1995.
+Hasna Hena currently holds the position of Senior Specialist (Soil and Environment) at Waste Concern, Bangladesh.
+The couple has one son, Tahsin Islam Sakif, born on July 2, 1997, who currently works as an IT specialist in the USA.
+Hasna Hena completed her Ph.D. in plant physiology at Hokkaido University in 2003.

 Research accomplishments

-Islam has been working on ecological chemistry of Peronosporomycete phytopathogens and applied phytochemistry since 1997.
-His MS and PhD theses were involved in understanding cell biology of flagellar motility, taxis, viability and differentiation of zoospores of the oomycete phytopathogens when interacting with host and nonhost plant secondary metabolites.
-He elucidated mechanisms of damping-off disease control in spinach and sugar beet by Lysobacter sp.
+Since 1997, Tofazzal has been dedicated to researching the ecological chemistry of Peronosporomycete phytopathogens and applied phytochemistry.
+His MS and PhD theses focused on understanding the cell biology of flagellar motility, taxis, viability, and differentiation of zoospores of oomycete phytopathogens, particularly their interactions with host and non-host plant secondary metabolites.
+He successfully elucidated the mechanisms underlying damping-off disease control in spinach and sugar beet through the action of Lysobacter sp.
 SB-K88.
-He has awarded a fellowship (2003–2005) from the Japan Society for the Promotion of Science (JSPS) to work on ‘signaling systems between root and rhizoplane microorganisms including oomycetes and their agricultural usage’ at the said laboratory of Hokkaido University.
+In recognition of his expertise, he was awarded a fellowship from the Japan Society for the Promotion of Science (JSPS) from 2003 to 2005.
+During this fellowship, he investigated signaling systems between root and rhizoplane microorganisms, including oomycetes, and explored their potential agricultural applications at the laboratory of Hokkaido University.